fivetran/terraform-provider-fivetran/docs/resources/group.md

 ## Import

-To import an existing `fivetran_group` resource into your terraform state you need to get `Destination Group ID` on the `Destination` page at the Fivetran Dashboard.
+1. To import an existing `fivetran_group` resource into your Terraform state, you need to get **Destination Group ID** on the destination page in your Fivetran dashboard.
 To retrieve existing groups, use the [fivetran_groups data source](/docs/data-sources/groups).
 2. Define an empty resource in your `.tf` configuration: